goodmanjosephd/flowershow/content/inbox/When does anti productivity go to far?.md

 ---

 ---
+# When does anti productivity go to far?

 When it’s something you enjoy.
 Ex.
 If it gives you joy to organize your productivity system, if it energizes you